mxt3/ConfigFiles/README.md

 This is used for mirorring a directory structure, whithout tracking every file in the directory.
 You can selectevely make the directories.

-'%' prefixes work in recursively.
+'%' prefixes work recursively.
 Inside mirrored folders, no prefix _ is necessary for symlinking files.
 All child files and folders, except those prefixed by
 %, are symlinked.